Toyohiro Akiyama: Spaceflight

-TBS wanted to send the first Japanese to space in order to boost their TV ratings.
+TBS wanted to send the first Japanese person to space in order to boost their TV ratings.
 163 TBS employees applied for the opportunity to fly to space.
 Eventually, Akiyama and camerawoman Ryoko Kikuchi were selected as the two final candidates.
 When Kikuchi developed a case of appendicitis a week before launch, Akiyama was selected for cosmonaut training and he was the primary crew member, with no backup in place.
 Akiyama began cosmonaut training in August 1989 in a deal between TBS and the Soviet Union.
 The commercialization of space flight was evident by the Soyuz TM-11 covered with advertising of TBS and other Japanese companies.

-After successfully completing a Research Cosmonaut training course at the Yuri Gagarin Cosmonaut Training Center in present-day Russia, Akiyama launched aboard the Soyuz TM-11 mission to the Mir space station on 2 December 1990 along with mission commander Viktor Afanasyev and flight engineer Musa Manarov.
-During his time aboard Mir, Akiyama gave live reports each day documenting life aboard the station.
-He returned just over a week later aboard Soyuz TM-10 along with Gennadi Manakov and Gennadi Strekalov on 10 December.
-Akiyama's mission marked the first flight of a person of Japanese nationality in space as well as the first commercially sponsored and funded spaceflight of an individual in history.
-Akiyama was also the first journalist to give live reports from space.